you’re not alone

 - Narrative therapy: This can encourage people to create a story that allows them to make sense of the emotions they’re going through

 - Support groups: These groups can help you connect with people going through the same thing you are, where they can offer healing and validation.
 Even if you’re not ready to start therapy, there are free online support group options.
 Check out these to get connected.

 We can help.

 No matter what you’re facing, we’re here to provide support.
-Reach out today for a 30-minute complimentary consultation with a psychotherapist who specializes in grief and loss.
+Reach out today for a 30-minute complimentary consultation with a psychotherapist who specializes in disenfranchised grief.